Mean dimension explosion of induced homeomorphisms: Mean dimension of induced homeomorphisms

-Given $H: S^1 \to S^1$ an orientation-preserving homeomorphism, if $H$ is conjugated to a rotation, then $H$ is an isometry to some metric compatible with the usual topology on $S^1$.
+Given $H: S^1 \to S^1$ an orientation-preserving homeomorphism, if $H$ is conjugated to a rotation, then $H$ is an isometry with respect to some metric compatible with the usual topology on $S^1$.
 Therefore, the metric mean dimension of its induced hyperspace map is zero.
-Conversely, if $\text{mdim}(\hyp{K}(S^1), \induce{H}) = 0$, we have two cases: \begin{itemize} \item if $H$ has no periodic points, then $H$ is conjugated to an irrational rotation, by Theorem \ref{thm:dichotomy-circle-homeo}; \item if $H$ has a periodic point of period $q \in \mathbb{N}$, then all periodic orbits of $H$ has period $q$ \cite[Proposition 2.4]{defaria_guarino_2022}.
-Suppose that $H^q$ is not the identity, then $T := \psi\circ H^q\circ \psi^{-1}$, as in the proof of Theorem \ref{thm:dichotomy-circle-homeo}, is not the identity.
-By the hypothesis, $T^2$ is the identity, hence $H^{2q}$ is the identity.
-Contradiction with the period of its periodic orbits.
-Thus, $H^q$ is the identity.
+Conversely, if $\text{mdim}(\hyp{K}(S^1), \induce{H}) = 0$, we have two cases: \begin{itemize} \item if $H$ has no periodic points, then $H$ is conjugated to an irrational rotation, by Theorem \ref{thm:dichotomy-circle-homeo}; \item if $H$ has a periodic point of period $q \in \mathbb{N}$, then all periodic orbits of $H$ have period $q$ \cite[Proposition 2.4]{defaria_guarino_2022}.
+Suppose that $H^q$ is not the identity; then $T := \psi\circ H^q\circ \psi^{-1}$, as in the proof of Theorem \ref{thm:dichotomy-circle-homeo}, is not the identity.
+By hypothesis, $T^2$ is the identity, hence $H^{2q}$ is the identity.
+This contradicts the period of its periodic orbits.
+Thus, $H^q$ must be the identity.
 In this case, it is well known that $H$ is topologically conjugated to a rational rotation \cite{constantin_kolev_1994}. \end{itemize}

-As a consequence, this discussion proves Corollary \ref{coro:rotation-number-mean-dimension}.
+As a consequence, this discussion proves Corollary \ref{coro:rotation-number-mean-dimension}.\\

-\begin{remark} The orientation-preserving condition on Corollary \ref{coro:rotation-number-mean-dimension} is necessary because if $H$ is a reflection, then $\text{mdim}(\hyp{K}(S^1), \induce{H}) = 0$ because $H^2$ is the identity.
-But, $H$ has two fixed points and is not conjugated to the identity.
+\begin{remark} The orientation-preserving condition on Corollary \emph{\ref{coro:rotation-number-mean-dimension}} is necessary because if $H$ is a reflection, then $\normalfont{\text{mdim}}(\hyp{K}(S^1), \induce{H}) = 0$ because $H^2$ is the identity.
+However, $H$ has two fixed points and is not conjugated to the identity.
 Therefore, $H$ is not conjugated to a rotation. \end{remark}